There’s a well-known adage that says, “If it ain’t broke, don’t fix it!”

 Similar to the levees in NOLA, if left unattended, things will break.

-But even in brokenness, remember, grace is there.
+But even in brokenness, remember, grace is available.